The Marshall Project: Organization and funding

-As of August 2021, The Marshall Project had a staff of 48, with eight additional contributing writers, five of whom are currently incarcerated.
+As of January 2025, The Marshall Project had a staff of 82, five of whom are formerly incarcerated.

 The Marshall Project is funded by donations and grants from foundations and individuals.
-As of August 2021, the foundations and individuals listed on the website as supporters include the Annie E. Casey Foundation, Arnold Ventures, Ford Foundation, the Heising-Simons Foundation, the Jacob and Valeria Langeloth Foundation, John D. and Catherine T. MacArthur Foundation, Maverick Capital Foundation, Neil Barsky, Open Society Foundations, Propel, Rockefeller Family Fund, Timothy and Michele Barakett, the Tow Foundation and Trinity Wall Street.

 Critical reception

-Joe Pompeo wrote of The Marshall Project that it had had a great start due to a mix of good initial publicity and association with high-profile names.
+Joe Pompeo, a journalist at Capital magazine, wrote of The Marshall Project that it had had a great start due to a mix of good initial publicity and association with high-profile names.